-At December 31, 2022, MIF had a net assets to total assets ratio, equity ratio for capital adequacy, of 26.1%.
-MIF's net assets were \$202.9 million, significantly exceeding the required minimum of \$38.8 million (five percent (5%) of total assets).
-In 2022, MIF had a net loss of \$23.4 million, representing positive net operating income of \$1.3 million and \$24.7 million in non-operating investment losses.
-MIF's investment results reflect primarily unrealized losses experienced during a year of record federal monetary policy interest rate adjustments, public financial market losses and international geopolitical volatility.
-In 2021, MIF had net income of \$8.1 million, or net income of \$3.5 million before \$4.6 million in investment gains.
-In 2020, MIF had net income of \$6.3 million, or net income of \$0.3 million before \$6.0 million in investment gains.
+At December 31, 2023, MIF had a net assets to total assets ratio, equity ratio for capital adequacy, of 26.9%.
+MIF's net assets were \$208.2 million, significantly exceeding the required minimum of \$38.7 million (five percent (5%) of total assets).
+In 2023, MIF had an increase in net assets of \$5.2 million, inclusive of a net operating loss of \$(3.7) million, \$9.9 million in non-operating investment gains, net of investment management fees, and a \$(0.9) million adjustment to net assets for the cumulative effect of adopting Accounting Standards Codification Topic 326: Measurement of Credit Losses on Financial Instruments.
+In 2022, MIF had a decrease in net assets of \$(23.4) million, or net operating income of \$1.3 million before \$(24.8) million in investment losses.
+MIF's investment results were primarily the result of unrealized losses experienced during a year of record federal monetary policy interest rate adjustments, public financial market losses and international geopolitical volatility.
+In 2021, MIF had an increase in net assets of \$8.1 million, or net operating income of \$3.5 million in investment gains.
+Total assets ended 2023 at \$774.4 million, slightly lower than \$776.3 million for the prior year.